 The Fabulous Fox Theatre is pleased to offer accessible seating, communication aids and other accommodations for our guests with special needs.
-All special accommodations can be requested through MetroTix at (314) 534-1111 or (800) 293-5949, 9am to 9pm or by emailing [email protected].
+All special accommodations can be requested through MetroTix at (314) 534-1111 or (800) 293-5949 or by emailing [email protected].
 Deaf and hard of hearing guests may also use the Relay Missouri service by calling (800) 735-2966 (TTY) or visit relaymissouri.com.

 The Fabulous Fox Theatre, in partnership with Lighthouse For The Blind, offers Audio Description services for those with some or complete loss of sight at the performances listed below.
 For more information about our audio descriptive services at the Fabulous Fox Theatre, contact MetroTix (314) 534-1111 or by email at [email protected].
 For discounted tickets through Lighthouse For The Blind, contact Angie Yorke at (314) 423-4333.

 Audio Description performance schedule:

-- The Fabulous Fox Theatre offers performances interpreted for those with some or complete hearing loss by Lo's Communicate Plus LLC.
+- The Fabulous Fox Theatre offers performances interpreted by Lo's Communicate Plus LLC, for those guests who use ASL.

 - Broadway productions will usually have interpretive services scheduled on a Friday of the show's run.
 For other performances or non-Broadway productions, please let us know your needs when purchasing tickets.

 Signed Interpretation performance schedule:

-- A limited number of infrared assistive hearing head sets for those with some hearing loss are available at no charge for all performances at Guest Services in the main lobby.
+- A limited number of infrared assistive hearing head sets for hard of hearing guests are available at no charge for all performances at Guest Services in the main lobby.

 - Broadway productions will usually have captioning scheduled on Saturday matinee performances of a show’s run.